thisbenrogers/node-express-review/README.md

 - [ ] `git commit -m "Initial Commit"`
 - [ ] `git remote add origin <remote_repo_rl>` (the url from your github remote)
 - [ ] `git push -u origin main`
-- [ ] `git checkout -b "initialize"`
+- [ ] `git checkout -b "deploy"`
-- [ ] `git push -u origin initialize`
+- [ ] `git push -u origin deploy`

-Now you have a remote repo connected to your local repo, and you're currently developing on a newly published branch called _initialize_.
+Now you have a remote repo connected to your local repo, and you're currently developing on a newly published branch called _deploy_.

 <br />